openhealthcare/developer/README.md

 ## Development Workflow

-All projects are Code-In-The-Open, with governance conducted on public mailing lists and a record of issues/responses available on the web.
+All of our projects are Code-In-The-Open, with governance conducted on public mailing lists and a record of issues/responses available on the web.

 In practice, this means that we have a google group and a github repository.